AdobeDocs/analytics.en/help/implement/launch/validate-publish-prod.md

 The Experience Cloud debugger is a Chrome plug-in that shows all Experience Cloud tags present on a page.

 1. Open [Chrome Web Browser](https://www.google.com/chrome/) and go to [Adobe Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj) on the Chrome Web Store to install the extension.
-2. Navigate to your development website that you have implemented Launch on.
+2. Navigate to your development website that you have implemented tags on.
 3. Click on the Adobe Experience Cloud debugger icon in the upper right of Chrome
-4. If everything is properly implemented, you should see content inside Adobe Analytics, Adobe Experience Platform Launch, and the Adobe Experience Cloud Visitor ID service:
+4. If everything is properly implemented, you should see content inside Adobe Analytics, tags, and the Adobe Experience Cloud Visitor ID service:

 ![debugger][assets/debugger.png]